raccodes09/ci-pp2-project/README.md

     - [CSS](/assets/testing/testing-css.pdf)

 [WAVE Testing](https://chrome.google.com/webstore/detail/wave-evaluation-tool/jbbplnpkjmmeebjpijfedlgcdilocofh) was used to test accessibility of website.
-No errors were found.
+No errors were found other than empty form label - this is intended as I am using placeholder text for instruction and visually more attractive without a label.

 ## User Testing